ChartIQ/chartiq-react-seed/README.md

 npm install
 ```

-Once you have that, run ```npm start``` and open your browser window to localhost port 3000 to view the fully working example.
+Once the node_modules have downloaded, run ```npm start``` and open your browser window to localhost port 3000 to view the fully working example.

+If port 3000 is already in use change the port in package.json and webpack.config.js.
+You can see which ports are currently being used by using ```netstat -a``` on any command line.

 ## Project Structure and Customization